nwon24/nlp/nlp.md

 prioritised, even if precision suffers as a result.

-A simple way to visualise the performance of binary classifier is a confusion matrix, which is 2 by 2 grid of numbers with the downward sloping daigonal being the number of true positives and true negatives and the other two slots being false positives and false negatives.
+A simple way to visualise the performance of binary classifier is a confusion matrix, which is 2 by 2 grid of numbers with the downward sloping diagonal being the number of true positives and true negatives and the other two slots being false positives and false negatives.

-## Model comparision
+## Model comparison

 The two baseline models (logistic regression and SVM), the CNN, the LSTM, the LSTM with pretrained embeddings (word2vec and GloVe), and the transformer were